ashleygraf101/showpo-pa11y-audit/README.md

 3. Import the actions into MongoDB: filename ```showpo-actions-import.json```

 Final step.
+Change username & password to your username and password for Showpo.

-Run the server!
+Then run the server!

 ```sh
 NODE_ENV=production node index.js